hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ## Other statistical tests

 When we looked at the extra explanations for the `FindMarkers()` function, there was a parameter called `test.use`.
-By default, the method for calculating differentially expressed genes will be a Wilcoxon Rank sum test.
+By default, the method for calculating differentially expressed genes will be a Wilcoxon Rank Sum Test.
 This is a fairly simple statistical approach, and there a multitude of different algorithms that can be specified.
 These other options are documented on the `FindMarkers()` [documentation page](https://www.rdocumentation.org/packages/Seurat/versions/5.0.3/topics/FindMarkers).
 For this workshop we want to highlight a few of these methods:

-### Wilcoxon Rank Sum test
+### Wilcoxon Rank Sum Test

 * Often described as the non-parametric version of the two-sample t-test.
 * Beneficial because it can reduce the impact of outliers, which can skew the results of parametric testing.